joshbegley/nyt-latest/previous.md

 `Pangram excels at distinguishing chatbot-generated words from human writing.
 But it’s not reliable for spotting artificial images.`\
 https://www.nytimes.com/2026/08/13/technology/personaltech/pangram-ai-detector-test.html

-**Three States to Execute Inmates on the Same Day**\
+**Oklahoma Becomes First of Three States to Execute Inmates on the Same Day**\
-`One of the planned executions, in Tennessee, comes months after the state called off the execution of another inmate when medical staff could not find a vein for the lethal injection.`\
+`Executions were also scheduled in Alabama and Tennessee, which faces scrutiny over a failed execution last month.`\
 https://www.nytimes.com/2026/08/13/us/tennessee-alabama-oklahoma-executions.html

 **It Was a Great Scam While It Lasted**\